LCR-BCCRC/lcr-modules/docs/source/for_users.rst

          configfile:
             "<path/to/lcr-modules/workflows/reference_files/1.0/config/default.yaml>"

-8. Include and configure the modules you want to run by adding the following lines to your project snakefile. **Important:** Any values that need to be updated by the user will be indicated in the default module configuration by a ``# UPDATE`` comment.
-The following example updates the values specific to the ``manta`` and ``star`` modules.
+8. Include and configure the modules you want to run by adding the following lines to your project snakefile.

+   **Important Notes**

+   - Any values that need to be updated by the user will be indicated in the default :ref:`module-configuration` by ``UPDATE`` comments.

+   - We recommend following the order shown below: (1) load the default module configuration files; (2) load the project-specific configuration file; and (3) include the module snakefiles.

+   - The following example assumes that these values are updated in the project-specific configuration file.
+For more information, check out :ref:`updating-configuration-values`.

    .. code:: python